22 Delightful Pumpkin Patches Around Washington State

 Bob’s Corn and Pumpkin Farm – Snohomish

 Bob’s encourages visitors to purchase tickets online to avoid delay at the entrance, and to save a little money (which can be used for treats at the pumpkin patch!)
-Don’t want to leave?
-You can also book a bonfire to stay longer!
+On the weekend, you can enjoy all the activities and food options offered!

 No pets are allowed.